When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Hear the legends of Dracula at Bran Castle

-- Lace-up your hiking boots and go trekking in the Carpathian Mountains
+- Lace up your hiking boots and go trekking in the Carpathian Mountains

-Don’t Miss: Exploring the picturesque village of Măgura.
+- Explore the picturesque village of Mฤgura

 There is a wide range of dorm bed prices, so it’s worth taking the time to scope out deals.
 Local meals may be a bit pricier but are nourishing and worth every penny.